TosbackCgusBridge-Bot/CGUs-versions/Huffingtonpost/Privacy Policy.md

 *   Comedy

     *   'There Was An Avalanche On Bullsh\*t Mountain' 2k
-    *   Uh Oh, Drunk Nate Silver Has Gone Mad With Power125
+    *   Uh Oh, Drunk Nate Silver Has Gone Mad With Power172
-    *   21 People Who Probably Didn't Get The Job25
+    *   21 People Who Probably Didn't Get The Job28
-    *   WATCH: Was Diane Sawyer Drunk?92
+    *   Stewart Mocks FOX News Marijuana Coverage: 'Find The Narc!"431
-    *   WATCH: Colbert Copes With Obama's Reelection346
+    *   Lewis Black: The Election Was Over The First Time Mitt Romney Spoke352

     Go to Comedy **More in Comedy**